horovod/horovod/README.md

 ## Running Horovod

 The example commands below show how to run distributed training.
 See the [Running Horovod](docs/running.md) page for more instructions, including RoCE/InfiniBand tweaks and tips for dealing with hangs.
-See the [Horovod in Docker](docs/docker.md) page for details about running Horovod in Docker.

 1. To run on a machine with 4 GPUs: